GeekyGoyal/BigInt/README.md

 Add support for Big Integers (numbers greater than 18446744073709551615) in C along with basic mathematical operations and functions.

 ## Applications
-While practicing Competitive Programming or in most of the programming contests, you might have noticed that you are required to print the result in 10^9+7 modulo. </br>
-Ever wondered WHY? :thinking: </br>
-Because of **Integer Overflows.**  The largest integer datatype in C/C++ is _long long int_ and it can store integers from 2^(-63) to 2^(63). (~ 10^18).
-But, we might come across some cases where this range of _unsigned long long int_ will be insufficient to handle such big numbers.
 - Calculate factorial of very large integers.
 - Calculate very large nth Fibonacci number.
 - Calculate binomial coefficient of very large numbers.